CLOSE X

 Another good day trip from Prague is to Pilsen, about 1½-hours by train or bus from the capital.
 Pilsen is the birthplace of beer, the #1 reason for its popularity, and tours of the Pilsner Urquell Brewery are a favorite.

-There’s much more to do in Pilsen, however, than just tour the brewery.
-You’ll find its Old Town beautiful and the Pilsen Techmania Science Center a treat for kids (and some adults, as well).
-If you love wine and bubbly, visit the Stary Plzenec-Bohemia Sekt plant outside the city.
+There’s much more to do in Pilsen, however, than tour the brewery.
+You’ll find Old Town beautiful and the Pilsen Techmania Science Center a treat for kids (and some adults, as well).
+If you love wine and bubbly, enjoy a flute at the Stary Plzenec-Bohemia Sekt plant outside the city.

 Share